Relocating to Italy: The Cost of Living in A First-Tier City

 Given the draw of Milan and Rome, let’s look at how much it’s really going to cost you to live in both cities.
 Of course, what one considers to be expensive or cheap is very subjective and depends on where you are coming from, so this is a general guide based on certain standard expenses.

-The price of groceries in Italy has increased significantly during the last few months, which has been sparked by high levels of inflation.
+Due to high levels of inflation, the cost of groceries has significantly increased in Italy over the past few months.
 According to reports in the Italian press, both Milan and Rome are two of the most expensive cities when it comes to filling up the grocery cart, though, to be fair, even second- and third-tier cities have also seen a considerable increase in prices.

 Running a car is expensive in both cities, but this is true nationwide, considering the price of gas, insurance, and the costs of a private garage if parking is an issue where you live.